cametumbling/menu-code-test-react/README.md

 -   Break out validation logic
 -   Add amount of each dish be added to menu data; disable buttons if no longer available
 -   Build out API
--   Request that the restaurant lower the price of the sticky toffee pudding. :)
+-   Request that the restaurant lower the price of the sticky toffee pudding :)